-- 1. He/she may pursue available civil law remedies outside of the district's complaint procedures, including seeking assistance from mediation centers or public/private interest attorneys, 60 calendar days after the filing of an appeal with the CDE.
+- 1. The complainant may pursue available civil law remedies outside of the district's complaint procedures, including seeking assistance from mediation centers or public/private interest attorneys, 60 calendar days after the filing of an appeal with CDE.
 (Education Code 262.3) - 2.
-The 60 days moratorium does not apply to complaints seeking injunctive relief in state courts or to discrimination complaints based on federal law.
-(Education Code $\underline{262.3}$) - 3.
-Complaints alleging discrimination based on race, color, national origin, sex, gender, disability, or age may also be filed with the U.S. Department of Education, Office for Civil Rights at www.ed.gov/ocr within 180 days of the alleged discrimination.
+The 60 days' moratorium does not apply to complaints seeking injunctive relief in state courts or to discrimination complaints based on federal law.
+(Education Code 262.3) - 3.
+Complaints alleging discrimination based on actual or perceived age, race, color, ancestry, nationality, national origin, immigration status, ethnic group identification, ethnicity, religion, marital status, pregnancy, parental status, medical information, physical or mental disability, sex, sexual orientation, gender, gender identity, gender expression, or genetic information; a perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics may also be filed with the U.S. Department of Education, Office for Civil Rights at www.ed.gov/ocr within 180 days of the alleged discrimination.